openhealthcare/elcid-rfh/deployment/README.md

 `ssh-copy-id -p {{ ssh port }} ohc@0.0.0.0` to allow access by our pem file the password is *ohc*

 ### 3. Deployment

-Create a virtualenv pointing to python 3.8.6
+Create a python 3 virtualenv

 Run `pip install -r requirements.txt`